-We are acutely aware that there could be a snap general election or decision to have a second referendum over the next few months.
+We are acutely aware that there could be a snap general election or decision to have a second referendum in the rest of the year.

 The Government’s response to the DCMS Disinformation & “Fake News” inquiry has positively announced some legislation for political ad reform.
 However, as the committee discussed it will not come into force until 2020 or 2021.
 We would therefore like to put forward a proposal on how we can accelerate the reform of political advertising and restore the trust of the electorate in any upcoming political process by requesting that political advertisers should adopt a campaign pledge for responsible election campaigning.